Office politics can make or break your career.

-What you can try to do is to have your old boss talk to the new one or, even better, have your old boss to talk to his boss and let the new boss now that you’re a good guy in pole position for a promotion or salary increase.
+You can try to have your old boss talk to the new one or, even better, have your old boss talk to his boss and let the new boss know that you’re a good guy in pole position for a promotion or salary increase.

 On the other hand, a new boss and/or new management are a great opportunity.